|

 On a chilly and damp February evening recently, many lucky gardeners escaped to the dry, warm welcoming embrace of their fellow Garden Club members at our annual Valentine's Potluck.
 Our Party Guru, Patti Burrows couldn’t attend, but she must have had a good backup crew, because the room was very festive!

+Debbie Langley seemed to be keeping an eye out for empty spaces to be filled at the appetizer table, and Karolyn Stone and other Ladies of the Club were working their magic in the kitchen.
 We found hearts galore, tables and chairs already set for us, and a huge long line of wonderful main and side dishes leading to the back corner where many delicious desserts lay in wait to tempt us.
 People were claiming dibs on Ed’s fabulous cheese cake a full hour or two before time to enjoy it.

 But first to the appetizers and libations and conversations!
 As always the decibel count was high as old-timers and newcomers created and renewed acquaintances.
 President Diane Woods eventually made herself heard to a few people to start the lines down the table, and then others followed along.
 What a feast!